 Understand your legal responsibilities as an employer.
 Make decisions on how and when to pay employees, including:

 - Which employees will be hourly and which will be salaried?

 - How often will you pay your employees—weekly, twice a month, every other week, or monthly?

 - How and when will you pay overtime?

 - How will you require hourly employees to keep track of their time?

-6. Collect the paperwork needed for new hires to sign.
-Each new employee must complete certain paperwork at hire.
-You as the employer must be certain that the new hire forms and application are completed and filed.
-These forms include:
+Each new employee must complete certain paperwork as part of the onboarding process.
+You must be certain that the new hire forms and applications are completed and filed.
+These include: